Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   * [Duet 3 Motor 23CL](/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL){target=_blank}
   * [INDX Toolboard](/Duet3D_hardware/Duet_3_family/INDX_Toolboard){target=_blank}
 * The E parameter defaults to 0.0:0.0 in RRF 3.4.x. **If you do not override this default, then failure to maintain position will not be reported.**
-* After 3.7.0-beta.3, m.m is also the trigger point of a motor load detection endstop (M574 S3 or S4) on a driver that is in closed loop or assisted open loop mode.
-While such a homing move is running the position error is expected, so it is not also reported as a driver error.
+* After 3.7.0-beta.3, n.n is also the trigger point of an encoder endstop, see the S5 endstop type of M574.
+While such a homing move is running the position error is expected, so it is not reported as a driver warning or error.
 * See [Tuning the Duet 3 Expansion 1HCL](/User_manual/Tuning/Duet_3_1HCL_tuning){target=_blank} for further details on setting the proportional/integral/derivative constants.
 * The Q parameter is relevant, and required, only when the driver is put into torque mode, see M569.4.